-Policy CC1: Zero and Low Carbon Developments and Decentralised, Renewable and Low Carbon Energy Generation Strategic Objectives SO1, SO2, SO3, SO4, SO11, SO12, SO13, SO14.
-Zero and Low Carbon D Development development propos change, to comply w net zero by 2050 and emissions and energ n neutral development are strongly supported.
-All sals will be expected to mitigate against and adapt to climate with the national target to bring greenhouse gas emissions to d contribute to any local targets for reducing carbon gy use unless it can be demonstrated that compliance with the r feasible.
-Development proposals should: , unities to reducing demand by taking account of landform, puilding orientation, design, massing and landscaping.
-Opportunities for both natural heating and ventilation through the orientation and location of buildings; Incorporating blue and green infrastructure, trees and other planting, to provide opportunities for cooling, shading of amenity areas, connect habitats, using native plants that are carefully selected so they can be managed and sustained to meet the predicted changed climatic conditions; Incorporating water efficiency measures and include appropriate sustainable drainage systems (SuDS) to minimise and manage surface water runoff and its impacts; Optimise energy efficiency measures including, where feasible, the use of decentralised renewable and low carbon energy; Include other measures including incorporating vehicle charging facilities, and the potential for communal heating systems. energy consumption and promote sus build be designed to minimise the generation of waste and tion in the design, construction, use and life of buildings tainable approaches to waste management, including the ing of construction waste.
+Policy CC1: Zero and Low Carbon Developments and Decentralised, Renewable and Low Carbon Energy Generation

+Strategic Objectives SO1, SO2, SO3, SO4, SO11, SO12, SO13, SO14.

+Zero and Low Carbon Development

+- 1. Proposals for carbon neutral development are strongly supported.
+All development proposals will be expected to mitigate against and adapt to climate change, to comply with the national target to bring greenhouse gas emissions to net zero by 2050 and contribute to any local targets for reducing carbon emissions and energy use unless it can be demonstrated that compliance with the policy is not viable or feasible.
+Development proposals should: - a) Maximise opportunities to reducing demand by taking account of landform, location, layout, building orientation, design, massing and landscaping.
+This includes: - Opportunities for both natural heating and ventilation through the orientation and location of buildings; - Incorporating blue and green infrastructure, trees and other planting, to provide opportunities for cooling, shading of amenity areas, connect habitats, using native plants that are carefully selected so they can be managed and sustained to meet the predicted changed climatic conditions; - Incorporating water efficiency measures and include appropriate sustainable drainage systems (SuDS) to minimise and manage surface water runoff and its impacts; - Optimise energy efficiency measures including, where feasible, the use of decentralised renewable and low carbon energy; - Include other measures including incorporating vehicle charging facilities, and the potential for communal heating systems. - b) Development should be designed to minimise the generation of waste and energy consumption in the design, construction, use and life of buildings and promote sustainable approaches to waste management, including the reuse and recycling of construction waste.